holochain/holochain-rust/doc/holochain_101/src/alpha_migrate.md

-# Updating to Alpha 2
+# Updating from holochain-proto to holochain-rust

 If you wrote an application for [holochain-proto](https://github.com/holochain/holochain-proto), you are likely wondering what it may take to port your app to the new [holochain-rust](https://github.com/holochain/holochain-proto) version of Holochain.